abcHubHH/challenge/README.md

 Q: Is q-variance related to the price-change distribution over a period?

-A: Yes, it implies that price-change follows the q-distribution which is a particular time-invariant, Poisson-weighted sum of Gaussians (see further reading below).
+A: Yes, price-change in the quantum model follows the q-distribution which is a particular time-invariant, Poisson-weighted sum of Gaussians (see further reading below).
 [Figure 4](Figure_4.png) compares the q-distribution with the average distribution over the S&P 500 stocks.
 The time-invariance is illustrated in [Figure 5](Figure_5.png) for different periods $T$.
-If your model matches q-variance and is time-invariant then it should produce the q-distribution.

 Q: How long a time series do we need?